Darren Debono, it-Topo, gets 10 years for role in 2010 HSBC failed heist

 Delivering his verdict, Judge Giovanni Grixti said the court agrees with plea bargaining and handed Debono a 10-year, six-month jail sentence as well as a fine of €18,000.

-Debono's lawyer Edward Gatt minuted that his client is renouncing right of appeal.
+Debono's lawyer Edward Gatt said his client is renouncing his right of appeal.

 The two men stand accused of their alleged role in the robbery as well as the attempted murder of two police constables in the ensuing shoot-out.